 Just because a property looks great in pictures doesn’t mean it’s move-in ready.
 Before making a purchase, it’s wise to have it inspected by a handful of professionals.

-For instance, local plumbers will make sure the pipes are in working condition and up to code.
+For instance, local plumbers will make sure the plumbing is right and pipes are in working condition and up to code.

 A roofing company can ensure the roof is free from damage.
 An electrician will inspect the wires for any hidden dangers.